juniorsundarCasual/TGT/vault/volume-2.chapter-152.md

 Jean's eye gained a focused clarity as all the insights she gained settled in place.
 It was at this point that she realised the existence of a turbulent mana whirlpool settling around her.

-"Congratulations, Young miss," Josie exclaimed with a beaming smile.
+"Congratulations, Young Miss," Josie exclaimed with a beaming smile.
 "Congratulations on achieving perfected resonance."

 "There's no time for celebration," Jean snapped back.
 "We need to begin immediately!"